Jason Delay Player Props: Pirates vs. Dodgers

 Jason Delay At The Plate

-- Delay is hitting .268 with six doubles, a triple, a home run and seven walks.
+- Delay is batting .268 with six doubles, a triple, a home run and seven walks.

-- Delay has driven in a run in seven games this season (20.6%), including two games with multiple runs batted in.
+- In seven games this year (20.6%), Delay has picked up an RBI, including two games with multiple runs batted in.

 - He has scored in seven of 34 games (20.6%), including multiple runs twice.